Aldermanbury Lease Extension - Free Consultation

 Decision in Hackney

-An example of a Lease Extension decision for a Aldermanbury property is 137 & 139 Haberdasher Street in December 2013.
+An example of a Lease Extension decision for a Aldermanbury premises is 137 & 139 Haberdasher Street in December 2013.
 The Tribunal determines in accordance with section 48 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 that the premium for the extended lease for each Property should be £12,350.00.
 This case affected 2 flats.
-The unexpired term as at the valuation date was 72.39 years.
+The remaining number of years on the lease was 72.39 years.